We are a thriving community of children, parents and teachers working individually and together to:

 Please, see our calendar for information

-We understand that it might be difficult for some children to separate from the parents; and it is natural for some children to be upset when the parent leaves, so in order to insure a gentle transition into a new environment the child stays half-day during the first 2 weeks of attendance in the toddler group.
+We understand that it might be difficult for some children to separate from the parents; and it is natural for some children to be upset when the parent leaves, so in order to insure a gentle transition into a new environment the child stays half-day during the first 2 weeks of attendance in the toddler group and shorter days in the beginning at the Children's house depending on the child's needs.

 We will make all possible efforts to make child’s stay at school as enjoyable as possible.